-Roumania, 1862-66.
-(Some of the issues have probably been reprinted.)
+- Roumania, 1862-66.
+(Some of the issues have probably been reprinted.) - St. Helena, 2d., yellow, watermark "CA."

-St. Helena, 2d., yellow, watermark "C.A." " 1s., green, watermark "C.C."
+IS., green, watermark "CC," and various values cancelled to order.

 Salvador, 1867-74.
 (Seebecks since 1890.)

 Samoa, 1877 issue.
 The remainders of this issue, purchased by an English dealer, included a 2d. value, which appears to have been prepared for use; but so far there is no satisfactory evidence to show that it was ever postally used.
 The whole set, including this value, was afterwards reprinted, and these reprints were on sale at the Samoa Post Office, and could be obtained in sets post-marked to order long after the stamps were obsolete.
 The blocks have now been destroyed, so that no more reprints can be made from them.